-- 793 Clothing Options: Shirt, simple jacket, one piece dress with no waistline, cape with a hood or collar, bathrobe, or vest with lining or facing.
+793 Clothing Options: Shirt, simple jacket, one piece dress with no waistline, cape with a hood or collar, bathrobe, or vest with lining or facing.
 Garment must be made from woven fabric and include the following: buttons and buttonholes.
 A simple lining, trim, collar, and sleeves may be included but are not required.
-This class is for youth ages 9-13. - 794 Non-Clothing Option: Backpack with lining, applied trim, and button/buttonhole closure.
+This class is for youth ages 9-13.

+794 Non-Clothing Option: Backpack or sports bag with lining or facing, applied trim, and button/buttonhole closure.
 This class is for youth ages 9-13.